Community Based Acute Treatment

 In-depth evaluations of each child by the clinical team allow for the development of personalized treatment plans with successful outcomes.
 Treatment occurs the minute a child comes on to the unit.
 Successful discharge is aided by the recognition of each child’s strengths and close work with their families.

 During the course of a child’s treatment, they will receive individual therapy, group therapy, family therapy and milieu therapy as well as daily educational schooling, which allows them to keep up with their educational needs.
-Psychopharmacological evaluations are managed by a child psychiatrist to allow for diagnostic clarity and medication management.
+Psychopharmacological evaluations are managed by our psychiatry team to allow for diagnostic clarity and medication management.

-Each child has a single bedroom during their stay, and the child-friendly atmosphere of the unit allows for each child to feel safe and comfortable.
+Each child has their own personal space during their stay, and the child-friendly atmosphere of the unit allows for each child to feel safe and comfortable.
 Several outdoor playgrounds and fields may also be used in the course of a child’s stay, and children may have the opportunity to go on field trips with residential counselors to practice coping skills in typical situations, including going to movies, sporting events, educational events and museum exhibits.
 This gives them the opportunity to build positive and appropriate social and independent skills under the supervision of trained counselors.

 While the unit is essentially self-contained, children are granted community passes to be with their families and caregivers based on safety and privilege level.